fbscarel-bl/paketo-arm64/README.md

 ## Goals of this repository

-- Deliver a buildpack that can be used for ARM64
+- Deliver a buildpack that can be used with `Spring Boot 3` and `GraalVM` on ARM64 architecture
 - Deliver a buildpack that can be used the same way on ARM64 and AMD64
 - Help deliver ARM64 and multi-architecture support upstream to [Paketo](https://paketo.io)

 Please use it and provide feedback!
 Pull requests are welcome!

-## Details on the Automation Scripts
+## Automation Scripts

 1. [tiny.sh](https://github.com/dashaun/paketo-arm64/blob/main/scripts/tiny.sh) creates a multi-architecture version of [builder:tiny](https://github.com/paketo-buildpacks/tiny-builder) but uses `Ubuntu Jammy` instead of `Ubuntu Bionic`